rcook/beginning-practical-haskell/q-and-a.md

 6
 ```

-# Q. Can I tell within GHCi if a thunk has been evaluated etc.?
+# Can I tell within GHCi if a thunk has been evaluated etc.?

 This can be done using the `:sprint` command: